shawngraham/obsidian-student-starter-vault/On Taking Notes.md

 When you open the links panel, Obsidian will show you 'backlinks' or 'outgoing links', or notes that are linked to the present note in either direction; if there is a string of exact text in another note's filename, that will turn up in the 'unlinked mentions' panel, and you can then click on the link button; the `[[` and `]]` will appear automatically in your note in the right place.
 In this way, structure emerges as you take more notes.

+If you type `[[` a modal will pop up and as you type, if that text exists, the note name will appear and you can make a link.
+If after selectin a note you add `#`  as you go, you can link to a heading in a note; if you type `^` after selecting a note, you can link to a block/paragraph within the note.
+This is especially handy for transclusion (embedding), see below.

 Notes have metadata using the YAML format.
 Using the templates, you'll always have consistent metadata fields for your notes.
 YAML looks like this:

 ```